The 6 best niacinamide serums to nourish your skin's barrier and smooth fine lines

 However, I am a little impatient and like to see immediate results as well as long-term gains.
 I have passed on to my 70-year-old mum who has very dry skin for her to use for a longer period of time.
 I’ll keep you posted!

-Cons: Quite expensive, need to commit to using long-term to see results and it won’t really ‘defy ageing’
+Reasons to avoid: Quite expensive, need to commit to using long-term to see results and it won’t really ‘defy ageing’

-RRP: £15 for members/£60 for non-members | Key ingredients: With 10% Niacinamide, 2% Oxygeskin and 3% Evermat (which makes large pores look like they’ve shrunk).
+RRP: £30 | Key ingredients: With 10% Niacinamide, 2% Oxygeskin and 3% Evermat (which makes large pores look like they’ve shrunk).

+This has been all over socials with users hailing it ‘the secret to glass skin’.
+I sit on the fence when it comes to this so-called trend, however, glowy, radiant skin is something every woman wants.
+Including me.
+You are advised to use 5-6 drops morning and night, but I found this drop-count far too much.
 The consistency is watery with a bit of slip and it felt super nourishing - my skin drank up the hydration.
 My complexion felt smooth, almost primer-like, and it had a soft, glowy sheen to it.
 Although at £15 for 30ml when you’re meant to use a minimum of 10 drops per day - I wouldn’t expect this to last that long.

 RRP: £50 | Key ingredients: Niacinamide combined with organic Sea Holly extract

 So this goes against the grain a bit as it’s a cream rather than a serum, but I have heard such positive things about this new launch, that I had to see for myself.
 The texture is so creamy, I had to stop myself from smothering it all over my body as well as my face.
+It has a very rich texture - so it's better suited to dryer and more mature skins - but it settles in quickly, leaving my skin looking pillowy and plump.
+Also, after 6 weeks of use, lines and wrinkles appeared softer and less prominent.

-Pros: UV protected (SPF15), delivers a smoother skin tone and softens the appearance of lines and wrinkles.
+Reasons to buy: UV protected (SPF15), delivers a smoother skin tone and softens the appearance of lines and wrinkles.
 Skin looks firmer and plumper.

-Cons: Rich consistency, so not suitable for oily skin and has a high-end price point.
+Reasons to avoid: Rich consistency, so not suitable for oily skin and has a high-end price point.

 How we tested the best niacinamide serums

-To edit down our recommendations for niacinamide serums (and one cream!) we looked for products with a range of concentrations from 2% up to 12% - this allowed us to see the results of varying percentages.
+To edit down our recommendations for niacinamide serums (and one cream!), we looked for products with a range of concentrations from 2% up to 12% - this allowed us to see the results of varying percentages.
 Added humectants, like hyaluronic acid and vitamin E, are positive additions to niacinamide serums, too.
 Those with low synthetic fragrance and low in silicone were favoured as well.

 Charley Williams-Howitt is a beauty editor with over 20 years of experience.
 Like a lot of people, she is a recent convert to niacinamide.
 Since turning forty, she has noticed a lot more redness and pigmentation on certain parts of her face, as well as dryness that hasn’t been shown itself previously.
 She is always on the lookout for super hydrating products that go the extra mile.